MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ### Can I upgrade from Windows Server 2019 to Azure Stack HCI?

-You can upgrade from Windows Server 2019 to Azure Stack HCI, but not seamlessly; there is no in-place upgrade at this time.
-Upgrading requires a maintenance window and a clean install on each server, rebuilding each server individually as part of a rolling cluster upgrade.
+Currently, you can only upgrade from Windows Server 2019 to Azure Stack HCI by performing a [rolling cluster upgrade](https://docs.microsoft.com/en-us/windows-server/failover-clustering/Cluster-Operating-System-Rolling-Upgrade); there is no in-place upgrade at this time.

 ### What do Azure Stack Hub and Azure Stack HCI solutions have in common?